 We are a community that places relationships with one another has a high priority.
 As such we are always looking for ways to get to know one another better.
 We break for a few minutes in the middle of our service to greet one another and then hang out afterward over coffee and Lemonade.
 We also gather once a month at someone’s home for a meal where more fellowship happens.

 On the fourth Sunday nearly every month, we gather at someone’s home following the service for a meal.
-The host home changes every month, giving us an opportunity to see where each other lives, and to share at their table.
+The host home changes every month, giving us an opportunity to see where each other lives, pray over that household and to share at their table.
 We think these meal times are a critical piece of building a strong faith community.

 If you ever experience one of our services, you will find that we pray a lot.
-But we also have devoted one hour a week, Monday at 5:30, for prayer.
 Prayer is a declaration to God that says; God, we need you.
-We gather in the Tower Room of our Community House, which overlooks the town of Potttersville.